AP Physics 1 Score Calculator 2026

 - Connect representations: Practice translating between verbal descriptions, equations, graphs, and diagrams.

-AP Physics 1 Score Calculator FAQ
+AP Physics 1 Study Resources

 Is this AP Physics 1 score calculator official?

-No. This is an unofficial estimation tool not affiliated with the College Board.
+No. This is an unofficial estimation tool not affiliated with, endorsed by, or approved by College Board or the AP Program.
 It uses approximate score conversion models based on publicly available information.

 How many MCQ questions are on the AP Physics 1 exam?